-The term "rare" species" shall include, without limitation, all vertebrate and invertebrate animals and all plant species listed as endangered, threatened, or of special concern by the Massachusetts Division of Fisheries and Wildlife, regardless whether the site in which they occur has been previously identified by the Division.
+The term "rare species" shall include, without limitation, all vertebrate and invertebrate animals and all plant species listed as endangered, threatened, or of special concern by the Massachusetts Division of Fisheries and Wildlife, regardless whether the site in which they occur has been previously identified by the Division.

 The term "vernal pool" shall include, in addition to scientific definitions found in the regulations under the Wetlands Protection Act, any confined basin or depression not occurring in existing lawns, gardens, landscaped areas or driveways which, at least in most years, holds water for a minimum of two continuous months during the spring and/or summer, contains at least 200 cubic feet of water at some time during most years, is free of adult predatory fish populations, and provides essential breeding and rearing habitat functions for amphibian, reptile or other vernal pool community species, regardless of whether the site has been certified by the Massachusetts Division of Fisheries and Wildlife.
 The boundary of the resource area for vernal pools shall be 100 feet outward from the mean annual high-water line defining the depression.

-Except as otherwise provided in this bylaw or in associated regulations of the Conservation Commission, the definitions of terms and the procedures in this bylaw shall be as set forth in the Wetlands Protection Act (G.L.
+Except as otherwise provided in these regulations or in associated regulations and bylaws of the Conservation Commission, the definitions of terms and the procedures in these regulations shall be as set forth in the Wetlands Protection Act (G.L.
 Ch.
 131 §40) and regulations (310 CMR 10.00).

+XI.
 Security

-As part of a permit issued under this bylaw, in addition to any security required by any other municipal or state board, agency, or official, the Conservation Commission may require that the performance and observance of the conditions imposed there under (including conditions requiring mitigation work) be secured wholly or in part by one or both of the methods described below:
+As part of a permit issued under these regulations, in addition to any security required by any other municipal or state board, agency, or official, the Conservation Commission may require that the performance and observance of the conditions imposed thereunder (including conditions requiring mitigation work) be secured wholly or in part by one or both of the methods described below:

-A. By a proper bond, deposit of money or negotiable securities under a written third-party escrow arrangement, or other undertaking of financial responsibility sufficient in the opinion of the Commission, to be released in whole or in part upon issuance of a COC for work performed pursuant to the permit.

-B. By accepting a conservation restriction, easement, or other covenant enforceable in a court of law, executed and duly recorded by the owner of record, running with the land to the benefit of this municipality whereby the permit conditions shall be performed and observed before any lot may be conveyed other than by mortgage deed.
+- A. By a proper bond, deposit of money or negotiable securities under a written third-party escrow arrangement, or other undertaking of financial responsibility sufficient in the opinion of the Commission (the Security), to be released in whole or in part upon issuance of a COC for work performed pursuant to the permit.
+The amount of any such Security shall be set by the Commission based on estimate of the cost of work submitted by the Applicant.
+The Applicant's estimate proposal will be reviewed by the Commission and used to assist in setting the required amount of the performance guarantee.
+The sum of any such performance guarantee shall bear a direct and reasonable relationship to the expected cost necessary to complete the subject work plus a contingency amount of no more than 50% of the expected cost to guard against unexpected costs and the effects of inflation.
+However, the estimate shall reflect the cost for the Town to complete the work as a public works project which may necessitate engineering, inspection, legal and administrative fees, additional staff time and public bidding procedures. - B. By accepting a conservation restriction, easement, or other covenant enforceable in a court of law, executed and duly recorded by the owner of record, running with the land to the benefit of this municipality whereby the permit conditions shall be performed and observed before any lot may be conveyed other than by mortgage deed.
 This method shall be used only with the consent of the applicant.

+XII.
 Enforcement